Wuziyi616/multi_part_assembly/README.md

 We explain our code design in [tutorial.md](docs/tutorial.md).
 Please read it before modifying the codebase or implementing your new algorithms.

+## Benchmark

+We benchmark the baselines and report them in [model.md](docs/model.md).
+We also present detailed instructions on how to reproduce our results.

 ## License

 This project is released under the [MIT license](LICENSE).